 20 Sep · 6 min read

-Project Management serves as a guiding map to the development team for all the tasks to be implemented in a project.
-Thus, the role of project manager can’t be underestimated.
+Project Management is a guiding map to the development team for all the tasks to be implemented in a project.
+Thus, the role of the project manager should be considered.
 From planning the project budgets to monitoring development are all part of the PMO.
-Then how to determine whether project management is to be outsourced or in-house.

-With outsourcing a development team, this becomes a choice whether to hire an in-house manager or outsource them.
-And while evaluating such choices, you should keep in mind a few basic points like priorities and expenses.
+With outsourcing a development team, this becomes a choice of whether to hire an in-house manager or outsource them.
+And while evaluating such decisions, you should keep a few essential points like priorities and expenses in mind.

-Goals and Priorities : The objectives of the project development should be crystal clear with the team.
-And such transparency is achievable only with the managers having proper knowledge of the project scope.
-Thus, it is easy to define the quality-driven end result and set the priorities in the project.
+The objectives of the project development should be crystal clear to the team.
+And such transparency is achievable only if the managers have proper knowledge of the project scope.
+Thus, it is easy to define the quality-driven result and set the priorities for the project.

-Expenses/Budgets : For every project whether in-house or outsourced, the budgets and costs are estimated by the stakeholders.
-The Project Manager here plays an important role in creating the estimations based on planned workloads.
-Being an intermediary between client and team, the requirements and project goals are never off the track.
+For every project, whether in-house or outsourced, the stakeholders estimate the budgets and costs.
+The Project Manager here is vital in creating the estimations based on planned workloads.
+Being an intermediary between client and team, the requirements and project goals are always on track.

 Let's dive into the facts to know more about choosing the appropriate one.

-If you're going to outsource development projects then outsourcing a project manager is a compatible choice.
-Think in this way, if you outsource IT projects and a in-house member for project management, you probably may degrade the development process.
-This is because managing a team outside the organization for a manager is not very effective.
+If you're going to outsource development projects, outsourcing a project manager is a compatible choice.
+However, you may degrade the development process if you outsource IT projects and an in-house member for project management.
+This is because managing a team outside the organization for a manager could be more effective.
 Instead, an outsourced Project Manager will operate more efficiently with the outsourced development team.

 Let's see how outsourced PM works best:

-Still wondering what to choose?
+Are you still wondering what to choose?
 Well, it's always been a confusing choice.
-While, outsourcing the project manager is the best choice if matched with an outsourced development team, hiring the in-house project manager is the company's classical choice.
-Though in such cases, you should estimate your needs and take considerations over the budget, project scope and deadlines of project development.
-Moreover, the project manager should have a significant amount of both soft skill and tech skill.
+While outsourcing the project manager is the best choice if matched with an outsourced development team, hiring the in-house project manager is the company's classical choice.
+In such cases, estimate your needs and consider the budget, project scope, and development deadlines.
+Moreover, the project manager should have a significant amount of soft and tech skills.

-While choosing an in-house project manager, it is always a good option if you are opting for the in-house development team.
-They will bring the expertise of the same organization and the work culture will not be affected.
-Also, the communication with the clients will go with ease.
+While choosing an in-house project manager is always a good option if you opt for the in-house development team.
+They will bring the expertise of the same organization, and the work culture will not be affected.
+Also, communication with the clients will go with ease.

-On the other hand, outsourcing the project manager has its own advantages.
-Here, the expertise and experiences from various companies come at one place.
-You don't have to worry about the project budgets as outsourcing is more cost-effective.
-And it is like cherry on the cake if you are outsourcing the project manager with an outsourced development team.
+On the other hand, outsourcing the project manager has its advantages.
+Here, the expertise and experiences from various companies come in one place.
+In addition, you don't have to worry about the project budgets, as outsourcing is more cost-effective.
+And it is like a cherry on the cake if you outsource the project manager with an outsourced development team.

-Although, we always look up for the best when it comes to organizational benefits.
-You probably don’t want to mix ’n' match the in-house and outsourced the combination of development team and project managers.
+Although, we always look up to the best when it comes to organizational benefits.
+You probably want to avoid mixing' n' match the in-house and outsourced combination of the development team and project managers.
 It's the responsibility and capability of managers who bring the team together to work for one goal.
 That's why we have heard this saying,